 - The largest bound book in the world is The Klencke Atlas.
-A 1.75 meter tall by 1.9 meter wide tome that is so heavy six people are necessary to lift it.
+A 1.75 meter tall by 1.9-meter wide tome that is so heavy six people are necessary to lift it.
 It was presented as a gift to Charles II of England by Johannes Klencke in 1660.
 The atlas contains 37 printed wall maps.

-- Ernest Hemingway survived anthrax, malaria, pneumonia, dysentery, skin cancer, hepatitis, anemia, diabetes, high blood pressure, two plane crashes, a ruptured kidney, a rupture spleen, a ruptured liver, a crushed vertebra, a fractured skull, and more.
+- Ernest Hemingway survived anthrax, malaria, pneumonia, dysentery, skin cancer, hepatitis, anemia, diabetes, high blood pressure, two plane crashes, a ruptured kidney, a ruptured spleen, a ruptured liver, a crushed vertebra, a fractured skull, and more.
 He ultimately died of a self-inflicted gunshot wound.

-- 33% of high school graduates in the U.S. never read another book the rest of their lives.
+- 33% of high school graduates in the U.S. never read another book for the rest of their lives.